WestDRI/wgpages/content/julia1/julia-10-distributed-arrays.md

 > ### <font style="color:blue">Exercise "DistributedArrays.1"</font>
 > Using either `top` or `htop` command on the training cluster, study memory usage with DistributedArrays.
 Are
 > these arrays really distributed across processes?
 Use a _largish_ array for this: large enough to spot
-> memory usage, but not too large not to exceed physical memory and not to affect other participants
+> memory usage, but not too large not to exceed physical memory and not to affect other participants.
-> (especially if you do this on the login node - which you should not).

 ### Building a distributed array from local pieces [^1]